bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 # Share an Externally Protected API

-This page shows how to share externally protected APIs on the API Directory, without setting up any gateway services in the API Management Portal.
+This page shows how to share externally protected APIs on the API Directory, without setting up any gateway services in the API Services Portal.

 ## Before you begin